Pixee vs Sonatype: Post-Ingestion Remediation for Repository Findings

 No. Pixee is complementary to Sonatype, not a replacement.
 Sonatype handles upstream governance — repository management, component firewalls, and policy enforcement.
 Pixee handles downstream resolution — triaging findings and generating automated fixes for vulnerabilities already in your codebase.
 Most organizations benefit from running both.
 The combination gives you prevention at the gate and remediation inside the perimeter.

 Yes.
-Pixee natively integrates with 10+ scanners including Sonatype Lifecycle, Veracode, Checkmarx, Snyk, SonarQube, Fortify, and any tool that produces SARIF output.
+Pixee natively integrates with 12+ scanners including Sonatype Lifecycle, Veracode, Checkmarx, Snyk, SonarQube, Fortify, and any tool that produces SARIF output.
 Findings from your entire security toolchain flow into a single remediation workflow.
 Pixee deduplicates overlapping findings, applies exploitability analysis across all sources, and generates fixes regardless of which scanner identified the issue.

 Pixee applies codebase-aware exploitability analysis (Deep Research Agents + Coding Agents) that goes beyond basic reachability.
 For each finding, Pixee evaluates authentication boundaries, input validation layers, and deployment context to determine whether the vulnerability is actually exploitable in your specific environment.
-This eliminates 95% of false positives before your team sees them — turning thousands of cross-scanner alerts into dozens of confirmed-exploitable findings that warrant action.
+This eliminates up to 95% of false positives before your team sees them — turning thousands of cross-scanner alerts into dozens of confirmed-exploitable findings that warrant action.

 Pixee's automated fixes achieve a 76% developer merge rate, measured across 100,000+ pull requests in production environments including Fortune 500 customers.
 This rate spans dependency updates, injection prevention, authentication hardening, and other code-level security fixes — not just version bumps.
 The rate reflects fixes that developers reviewed, approved, and merged into their codebase because the code changes matched their conventions and passed their CI/CD pipelines.